wu-jessica/231/README.md

 #### Visualize tree using Bio.Phylo
 python3 visualize_tree.py < tree.nwk

-Obvious clusters of sequences are those that branch most recently (rightmost).
-In this case,
+Obvious clusters of sequences are those that branched most recently (more to the right).
+In this case, rh.40, rh.38, hu.67, 37, 40, 66, 41, and 42 are an obvious cluster.
+Pairs or groups of sequences that seem very closely related also branch more to the right, for instance hu.44 and hu.46.
+Sequences that seem more distantly related than others are those that diverged earlier (more to the left).
+For this tree, rh.13, rh.64, and hu.32 are distantly related to each other.

+We chose to use BLAST to more closely examine the sequences of rh.40, hu.42, rh.13, rh.64, and hu.32, which span clusters of both like and unlike sequences.

-#### Get sequences of a few IDs to BLAST
+#### Get a few sequences to BLAST
 python3 get_seqs.py < seqs.fa

 ### Identifying sequences by BLAST